Book of the Dead: Producing a Book of the Dead

 The text of a New Kingdom Book of the Dead was typically written in cursive hieroglyphs, most often from left to right, but also sometimes from right to left.
 The hieroglyphs were in columns, which were separated by black lines – a similar arrangement to that used when hieroglyphs were carved on tomb walls or monuments.
 Illustrations were put in frames above, below, or between the columns of text.
 The largest illustrations took up a full page of papyrus.

 From the 21st Dynasty onward, more copies of the Book of the Dead are found in hieratic script.
 The calligraphy is similar to that of other hieratic manuscripts of the New Kingdom; the text is written in horizontal lines across wide columns (often the column size corresponds to the size of the papyrus sheets of which a scroll is made up).
 Occasionally a hieratic Book of the Dead contains captions in hieroglyphic.

 The text of a Book of the Dead was written in both black and red ink, regardless of whether it was in hieroglyphic or hieratic script.
 Most of the text was in black, with red ink used for the titles of spells, opening and closing sections of spells, the instructions to perform spells correctly in rituals, and also for the names of dangerous creatures such as the demon Apep.
 The black ink used was based on carbon, and the red ink on ochre, in both cases mixed with water.

 The style and nature of the vignettes used to illustrate a Book of the Dead varies widely.
-Some contain lavish colour illustrations, even making use of gold leaf.
+Some contain lavish color illustrations, even making use of gold leaf.
 Others contain only line drawings, or one simple illustration at the opening.

 Book of the Dead papyri were often the work of several different scribes and artists whose work was literally pasted together.
 It is usually possible to identify the style of more than one scribe used on a given manuscript, even when the manuscript is a shorter one.
 The text and illustrations were produced by different scribes; there are a number of Books where the text was completed but the illustrations were left empty.